Tree-shaped food makes holiday festivities all that more special.

 For a different way to decorate your tree cookie, Sheena from Noshtastic gives us a Christmas Tree Cookie Tutorial.
 This might be a 2-day process, since the royal icing needs to dry for 6 hours before you add the dots of color for balls and leaves, and then 6 hours after you do that.

-Speaking of cookies, if we take Heather’s creative idea from Hezzi-D’s Books and Cooks, we can make an Oreo Cookie Ball Christmas Tree edible centerpiece!
-She made it for their annual party and it was a huge hit in the middle of her dining room table.
+Speaking of cookies, if we take Heather’s creative idea from Hezzi-D’s Books and Cooks, we can make an Oreo Cookie Ball Christmas Tree edible centerpiece !
+She made it for their annual party and it was a huge hit!
+She placed it in the middle of her dining room table.

 If you need to see someone making those in real time, here’s a quick video tutorial, below, on how to form little Christmas trees with pretzels…

 If you need a cool kid-do-able Ice Cream Cone Christmas Tree, you’ve come to the right place.
 My pal Valentina has posted this over on Momtastic.
 It looks so easy even I could do it.

 And in case you need a video tutorial, here’s one on the Christmas Tree Cupcakes using sugar cones as the start of the tree — part dessert, part table decoration…

 Maybe not food, but definitely a tree at the table

 Perhaps you simply want to express your tree love with your linens?
 It’s easy to fold your napkins into a fir tree, using this easy tutorial.

 Inspired yet?
 I’ll leave you with arguably the most famous poem about a tree, because everyone should have more poetry, art, beauty, gratitude and trees in their life.